The last Chinese Indians of Kolkata

 Here are some of my takeaways from the workshop—in words paraphrased from the mentors, mixed in with my own notes:

 Slow journalism is not inefficient journalism.
 Streamlining processes—like taking solid field notes so you don’t need to spend too much time transcribing after—matter.
-This workshop, though it cultivates slow journalism, has showed me how much can be done towards a longform piece in even just two days on the ground, and that has been confidence-boosting.
+This workshop, though it cultivates slow journalism, has shown me how much can be done towards a longform piece in even just two days on the ground, and that has been confidence-boosting.
 Slow journalism is a more immersive approach to reporting.
 It’s observing a place and its people deeply—if possible, over a period of time.
 To paraphrase: fast journalism is about information, slow journalism is about meaning.

 Don’t give the art of storytelling too much power.
 The words “story”, “storytelling”, and “narrative” are deployed far too indiscriminately these days.
 Don’t make it out to be too mystical; it’s sweat and blood.